Master of Science in Information Technology (MSIT)

 $0 application fee.
 No essays/exams.

-Magnify your technical skills with the 100% online Master of Science in Information Technology (MSIT) degree program at National University.
-Learn to administer IT systems and services and incorporate project management methodologies into technical planning, analysis, design, development, implementation, response, and documentation of IT solutions to support and improve enterprise operations.
+Magnify your technical skills with our online Master of Science in Information Technology degree program at National University.
+Learn to administer info technology systems and incorporate project management methodologies into technical planning, analysis, design, development, implementation, and documentation of IT solutions to support and improve enterprise operations.

-NU’s MSIT program is designed to help IT professionals like you achieve management-level knowledge in technology concepts and tools.
-Designed and taught by experienced professionals, you’ll learn about project management, contingency planning, and IP law so you’re prepared to take on technology-related leadership roles in government and private organizations.
+NU’s MSIT program is designed to help IT professionals achieve management-level knowledge in technology concepts and tools.
+Taught by experienced IT professionals, you’ll learn about project management, contingency planning, and IP law so you’re prepared to take on technology-related leadership roles in government and private organizations.
 Additionally, you’ll learn about the design of technological information systems, computing systems, and the principles of computer hardware and software components.

-You can tailor your NU online MSIT to match your interests with one of these four specializations:
+You can tailor your National University online MSIT to match your interests with one of four specializations:

 Degree Requirements